Playtronica/biotron-firmware/CC.md

 Increases the sensitivity of generation from a plant

 ### Input
-- Num: CC 15
+Num: CC 15

-- Type: Switch
+Decrease sensitivity of device if value < 63, else increase it

 ## Same Note